 - Elevation Gain: 972 m

-One of the most popular hikes inside the park is the Garibaldi Lake, renowned for its beauty and stunning turquoise-coloured water, surrounded by spectacular peaks and alpine meadows.
+One of the most popular hikes inside the park is the Garibaldi Lake, renowned for its beauty and stunning turquoise-coloured water.
+It is surrounded by spectacular peaks and alpine meadows.

 You can also camp by the lake, but remember to reserve your spot well in advance because it books up fast!